amaraceresi/tech-blog/README.md

 ## Deployed Website

 ## Contributing
 This project is open for contributions.
-The project is managed by [Amaraceresi](https://github.com/amaraceresi).
+The project is managed by [Amara Ceresi](https://github.com/amaraceresi).
 You can also directly access the project's repository at [Tech-Blog](https://github.com/amaraceresi/tech-blog).